Awesome Service Design Centers

 The folks at SmugMug have done an excellent job starting with integrating header and navigation integrated into template.

-- Their use of the app navigation bar is a smart way to organize support center articles
+- Their use of the app navigation bar is a smart way to organise support center articles

 - Adding embedded videos on the page enhances the user experience